alexcambose/fiipractic-hackathon-2018/README.md

 # fiipractic-hackathon-2018
 Social network for facilitating communication between teachers and students.
 This project was made in 24 hours during [Fii Practic Hackathon](https://fiipractic.asii.ro/hackathon) in 2018.
 This is was a *first* place winner project that we presented at the end of the hackathon.
-Many thanks to the [Fii Practic](https://fiipractic.asii.ro/) awesome people and organisers .
+Many thanks to the [Fii Practic](https://fiipractic.asii.ro/) awesome people and organisers.

 ## Install
 [Clone](https://git-scm.com/docs/git-clone) this repository.